-The Scar of Race by Paul Sniderman, by Thomas Piazza
+The Scar of Race by Paul Sniderman and Thomas Piazza

-Mad as Hell: Revolt at the Ballot Box, 1992 by Jack W. Germond, by Jules Witcover
+Mad as Hell: Revolt at the Ballot Box, 1992 by Jack W. Germond and Jules Witcover

 The Lincoln Persuasion: Remaking American Liberalism by David Greenstone

 The Devil’s Music Master: The Controversial Life and Career of Wilhelm Furtwängler by Sam H. Shirakawa

 Trial of Strength: Wilhelm Furtwängler and the Third Reich by Fred K. Prieberg, translated by Christopher Dolan

 Genius in the Shadows: A Biography of Leo Szilard, The Man Behind the Bomb by William Lanouette, with Bela Silard, foreword by Jonas Salk

 A Different Mirror: A History of Multicultural America by Ronald Takaki

 American Apartheid: Segregation and the Making of the Underclass by Douglas S. Massey and Nancy A. Denton